ChimeHQ/SwiftLSPClient/README.md

 ### CocoaPods

 ```
 pod 'SwiftLSPClient'
 ```

 ### Building

 The project is being developed with Xcode 10.1 running on macOS 10.14 Mojave.
-After a checkout, you can install the dependencies with carthage.
+After a checkout, you can install the dependencies with Carthage.

 ```
 carthage update --platform macOS